Public Talk with Venerable Thubten Chodron

 Venerable Thubten Chodron has been a Buddhist nun since 1977 and has studied and practiced Buddhism under the guidance of His Holiness the 14th Dalai Lama, Tsenzhap Serkong Rinpoche, Lama Zopa Rinpoche, and other Tibetan masters.
 She is the founder and abbess of Sravasti Abbey, a Buddhist monastic community in Washington State.
 It is the only Tibetan Buddhist training monastery for Western monks and nuns in America.

 Ven.
 Chodron emphasizes the practical application of the Buddha’s teachings in our daily lives and is especially skilled at explaining them in ways easily understood and practiced by Westerners.
 She is well known for her warm, humorous, and lucid teachings.
-She has published many books on Buddhist philosophy and meditation in several languages and is the only nun who has co-authored a book with His Holiness the Dalai Lama, Buddhism: One Teacher, Many Traditions.
+She has published many books on Buddhist philosophy and meditation in several languages and is the only nun who has co-authored books with His Holiness the Dalai Lama: Approaching the Buddhist Path (the first in a series) and Buddhism: One Teacher, Many Traditions.
 Her latest book is Practical Ethics and Profound Emptiness, and her Buddhism for Beginners and Open Heart, Clear Mind are widely recommended introductory books.
 Other recent publications include Good Karma: How to Create the Causes of Happiness and Avoid the Causes of Suffering, a commentary on The Wheel of Sharp Weapons by Dharmarakshita.